Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England – KION546

 By Aya Elamroussi, CNN

-The nor’easter churning along the East Coast on Saturday threatened a dangerous mix of heavy snow and high-speed winds for millions of Americans — and could develop into a historic storm for parts of eastern New England, according to forecasters.
+The nor’easter churning along the East Coast on Saturday is threatening a dangerous mix of heavy snow and high-speed winds for millions of Americans — and could develop into a historic storm for parts of eastern New England, according to forecasters.

 The combination of howling winds — as strong as 70 miles per hour in some areas — along with fast-accumulating snow is a recipe for blizzard conditions, particularly in the New England states.